 Prior to working on the following Guided Exercise and Applied Exercise, you must complete the Chapter 4 Guided Exercise.
 After you have completed the Chapter 4 Guided Exercise, continue using the same StudentRegistration.accdb database for these Exercises.
-Do NOT download a new version of the database from the course website.
+Do NOT use a new version of the database.
 You need to continue using the same file you have been working on already.